influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/query_data.md

 The header row defines column labels for the table.
 The `cpu` [measurement](/influxdb/v1.8/concepts/glossary/#measurement) has four points, each represented by one of the record rows.
 For example the first point has a [timestamp](/influxdb/v1.8/concepts/glossary/#timestamp) of `2020-04-07T18:08:19`.

+### Flux

+Check out the [Get started with Flux](https://v2.docs.influxdata.com/v2.0/query-data/get-started/) to learn more about building queries with Flux.
+For more information about querying data with the InfluxDB API using Flux, see the [API reference documentation](/influxdb/v1.8/tools/api/#influxdb-2-0-api-compatibility-endpoints).

 ## Query data with InfluxQL